We answer the most common questions people have about calling the Quitline on 13 7848.

-It’s natural to feel unsure about calling the Quitline, but there’s no need.
-Quit Specialists are encouraging and non-judgemental.
+It’s natural to feel unsure about calling Quitline, but there’s no need.
+Quitline counsellors are encouraging and non-judgemental.
 We speak to thousands of people each year and independent testing shows that most callers are very satisfied with their Quitline experience.

 1. Who will be on the other end of the line?

-Our friendly Quit Specialists are trained to listen carefully and provide practical advice just for you.
-They understand that quitting is a complex process and that most people will have a number of goes at quitting before they quit for good.
+Our friendly Quitline counsellors are qualified experts in helping people to quit.
+They understand that stopping smoking is a complex process and that many people will try a number of times before they stop smoking for good.
+They can also help people who use e-cigarettes.

 2. How long can I talk to them for?

-Many people call Quitline with a quick query, but a typical first call to Quitline takes around 10–20 minutes.
+Many people call Quitline with a quick query.
+A typical first counselling call takes around 10-20 minutes.

 3. What will they want to know?